Aims, objectives and history

 Members are asked to advise the club of any medical needs or disabilities.
 If medical needs or disabilities are identified the membership secretary will inform the club welfare officers and lead coach.
 This information will always be dealt with sensitively, but it is important for paddlers enjoyment that appropriate safeguards are put in place.

 Community, Environment & City of Culture

-The KKC takes pride in the activities that it provides so that anybody can try and hopefully enjoy canoeing.
-The club actively encourages participants to learn skills in a safe controlled environment before beginning to enjoy the sport in the great outdoors.
-We have a strong environmental ethos and members are instructed on how to enjoy the countryside in a sensitive and sustainable manner.
-We are negotiating to allow the use of the premises for a short green energy experiment, which will use low-pressure water and gravity to create non-emission energy.
+The KKC takes pride in providing enjoyable canoeing activities for everyone.
+We actively encourage participants to acquire skills in a safe and controlled environment before venturing into the great outdoors.
+With a strong environmental ethos, our members are guided on how to appreciate the countryside responsibly and sustainably.
+We are currently in negotiations to use our premises for a short green energy experiment, employing low-pressure water and gravity to create non-emission energy.

 The development plan is the National Governing Body's Club Mark audit tool.
 The KKC is currently (May 2016) developing a more user-friendly version of this document, to include development work that is in addition to that required by the NGB.

 The KKC gets many request for information, about its structures and governance arrangements.
 For transparency and the spirit of freedom of information this page indexes those policies, certificates and accreditations which may be of interest.
 These are reviewed annually at the time of the AGM.